 The metastable mineral – ikaite

-Sometimes in near frozen sea water, in places where lime rich groundwater seeps in the seawater, congregations of an unusual mineral are formed by a seeping water.
+Sometimes in near-frozen sea water, in places where lime-rich groundwater seeps in the seawater, congregations of an unusual mineral are formed by seeping water.
 This mineral – ikaite – is hexahydrate of calcium carbonate, with the chemical formula CaCO3·6H2O.

 Nowadays ikaite or its traces can be found in seas worldwide – not very frequently… but people don’t dive to the bottom of cold seas in too many places anyway.
 Thus it is possible that this mineral is fairly common.

 Greenland has thousands of fjords and most of these fjords are rarely visited by people.
 Something special should happen for people to observe unusual things on the bottom of such fjord.
 After all: water there is cold and for the most part of the year – frozen!

 Ikka Fjord is located in the south of Greenland – in an area which was settled by Norsemen in the 10th – 14th centuries.

 In 1799 near this fjord was discovered a deposit of cryolite – the only industrial mine of this rare mineral in the world.
 This mineral turned out to be quite valuable – people used it to make caustic soda, yellow fireworks, insecticide.
 Cryolite was a valuable source of aluminum – metal, which in the 19th century was rare and very expensive.
 Later mining industry found a new use for it: cryolite was used to extract aluminum from much more common ore – bauxite.

 Due to this the only cryolite mine in the world was very valuable.
 The small town of miners – Ivittuut – was developed at the mine and people lived in it until the 1980ies, when mine was exhausted and production of artificial cryolite was mastered.

 During their free time people from the mining town investigated the area around Ivittuut – thus it was known better than most of the other Greenland.